ng572/blog/_posts/2023-02-02-evaluating-climate-change.md

 > Since 1993, however, average sea level has risen at a rate of 0.12 to 0.14 (about 3.302 milimeters) inches per year

 Our result is much higher than what is mentioned by [United States Environmental Protection Agency](https://www.epa.gov/climate-indicators/climate-change-indicators-sea-level).
-This would eventually come down to the solidarity of data, the choice of data, and timeframe of analysis.
+This difference would eventually come down to the solidarity of data, the choice of data, and timeframe of analysis.

 I do, however, believe in my own analysis and this could be an indication of how variable different research's sea level analysis could be.